 Detecting Transaction Names

 To separate the profiling results for different endpoints in your projects you can name these Transactions.
 For the supported frameworks the Tideways can automatically detect the transaction name.
-With version 5 of the Tideways extension (released August 2018) you don’t have to configure anything else and all the supported frameworks are automatically detected.

 If you don’t use one of the supported frameworks, you can set the transaction name manually in your application.
 You can do this as soon you know the name of the transaction or endpoint.
+There are multiple ways to pick a transaction name.

-1. The best way in Model-View-Controller based applications is setting the controllers class name and the actions method as soon as they are known in the application.
+The best way in Model-View-Controller based applications is setting the controllers class name and the actions method as soon as they are known in the application.

 This can usually be hooked into or directly built into the code that handles the dispatching of requests to controllers.